Jane Osti: Education

 Osti was married and started a family and did not start college classes until she was 33, when she took classes at a community college in San Francisco.
 In 1985, Osti moved back to Tahlequah and took the rest of her classes at Northeastern State University.
 Osti finished her Bachelor of Arts in art in 1989 and continued on to her master's at NSU immediately after.
 She graduated with her Master's of Science in education in 1992.

 Introduction into art

 The classes that Osti took with professor Jerry Choate were influential for her later career as a 3-dimensional artist.
 After finishing her first pottery class and while taking a Cherokee history course, Osti decided to interview Anna Mitchell for a paper.
 Mitchell soon became Osti's teacher, mentor, and friend.
 During this time, Osti switched her focus from the 2-dimensional to the 3-dimensional and really fell in love with pottery.

 Style and notable works

 Osti's work draws from ancient Mississippian culture and prehistoric southeastern woodland.
 Osti specializes in coil and slab construction, stone polishing, as well as glazing, and raku-firing.
 The images typically convey abstract animals and landscape with symbols of celestial activity, protection, and endurance.
+She further specializes in complex stamped patterns using wooden paddles with intricately carved designs (one paddle is fiber covered, representing the first type of paddles used).
+The paddle stamping evokes the ancient traditions of better heat distribution and a more secure hand grip to prevent slippage, while adding immeasurable beauty to an everyday utilitarian object.
+Rim notching and complex patterns of incised traditional designs are often intermixed with designs drawn from nature to generate other Jane Osti signature motifs.